ssenmosip/mosip-temp-documentation/Resident-Service-APIs.md

 ## POST /resident/v1/req/update-uin
-This request will authenticate an Individual based on provided OTP and RID will be sent to registered Phone/Email after successfully placing update request to Registration Processor.
+This request will authenticate an Individual based on provided OTP and respond with RID after successfully placing update request to Registration Processor.
+Notification will be sent to phone/email.

 #### Resource URL
 <div>https://mosip.io/resident/v1/req/update-uin</div>